kalavasta/render-dataformat/README.md

 ##### Usage

-Within the `scenarios` folder in the root of this repository you will find multiple folders.
+Within the `scenarios` folder in the root of this repository you can add multiple folders.
 Add the JSON files you want your sessions to be created with to the corresponding folder.
-You can also add your own folders.
+From each folder a session will be created.

 Run the following script.
 ```